turingschool/front-end-curriculum/projects/weathr.md

 In this project you will be getting your first real interactions with ReactJS, asynchronous javascript, and managing the state of your application.

+## Required Technology

+- ReactJS
+- jQuery for AJAX only (No DOM manipulation)
+- Sass

 ## Phase one

 * Your application should have a welcome page that greets the user.
 The welcome page has an input field that asks the user for it's  current location / desired location